JankariTech/blog/src/assets/TestAutomationWithGo-ABlogSeries/goBasics.md

 You can see the version of Go as shown in the image.
 Here, the version of Go is 1.19.4.

 ### Initializing a Go Project
 Go uses the `go mod` command to initialize a Go project.
-The `go mod` command creates a go.mod file in the current directory.
-The go.mod file contains the information about the project and its dependencies.
+The `go mod` command creates a `go.mod` file in the current directory.
+The `go.mod` file contains information about the project and its dependencies.

 ```go
 // go-basics is the name of the project/module